 - 1. Balance their individual preferences with those of other committee members, the chair, and the student and work together to resolve disagreements. - 2.
 Guide the student as a content expert, a methodology expert, or a combination of both areas of expertise by reading drafts and providing meaningful feedback. - 3.
-Support the Dissertation committee chair through their respective expertise and any special knowledge that they may be able to contribute to the student's Dissertation. - 4.
+Support the Dissertation committee chair through their respective expertise and any special knowledge that they may be able to contribute to the students' Dissertation. - 4.
 Coordinate with the chair before beginning to work with the student about questions relating to process, policies, and procedures. - 5.
-Maintain appropriate communication with each other and the student and respond to all student requests in a timely manner. - 6.
-Barring unforeseen circumstances, committee members should read and respond to all student submissions within the agreed upon timeframe.
+Maintain appropriate communication with each other and the student and respond to all student requests in a timely manner.
+Post comments on shared dissertation documents in the students' dedicated Box folders within the agreed upon timeframe for feedback (e.g., 5-7 days). - 6.
+Barring unforeseen circumstances, committee members should read and respond to all student submissions within the agreed timeframe.